derrandz/hyperbid/DESIGN.md

 - Properties:

-  - `network`: a `Network` instance that will represent the network of peers.
+  - `peer`: a `Peer` instance that will represent the peer in the network.
+  - `state`: an object that will store the state of the network.

 - Methods:
   - `openAuction(auction)`: a method that will open an auction by creating an auction instance on the `hyperbee` instance of the peer and broadcasting an `auction_opened` event to the network.